Round Dollar Hits Self Reported Market Capitalization of $1.93 Billion (RD)

 Round Dollar Profile

-Round Dollar launched on July 19th, 2021.
+Round Dollar was first traded on July 19th, 2021.
 Round Dollar’s total supply is 15,994 tokens.
 Round Dollar’s official Twitter account is @onecashwallet and its Facebook page is accessible here.
-Round Dollar’s official website is onecash.asia.
+The official website for Round Dollar is onecash.asia.

 Buying and Selling Round Dollar

-It is usually not currently possible to purchase alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
-Investors seeking to acquire Round Dollar should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Round Dollar using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Round Dollar directly using U.S. dollars.
+Investors seeking to acquire Round Dollar should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Round Dollar using one of the aforementioned exchanges.

 new TradingView.widget( { “autosize”: true, “symbol”: “RDUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “container_id”: “tradingview_ca32a”} );